ScrawnyGrandpa/Final_Project_Fullstack/README.md

     npm start
     ```

-    This will start both the frontend and backend, and you can access the project via your localhost address recieved froom vite (default http://localhost:5173/).
+    This will start both the frontend and backend, and you can access the project via your localhost address recieved from vite (default http://localhost:5173/).
     Please make sure your MongoDB server is running in the background.
 If it isn't, it will cause timeout errors during project boot.

 ## The Project